nikosxenakis/pumas_and_hares/README.md

 For Pumas and Hares the intensity of the colour is proportional to the density, with the brightest colour corresponding to the maximum density.

-For landscapes with a dimension smaller than 100 each square represents a single land square from the input.
+For landscapes with a dimension smaller than 100 each 10 x 10 pixel square represents a single land square from the input.

-For landscapes with a dimension larger than 100 the output is averaged so that a square represents the average of multiple input land squares.
+For landscapes with a dimension larger than 100 the output is averaged so that 10 x 10 pixel a square represents the average of multiple input land squares.
 This is to reduce the file size of the ppm file.
 Information about the number of input squares per output square is printed to the screen at run time.

 ## Platforms